IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 }
 ```

-Note the additional `page`, `perPage` and `totalPages` properties introduced: those are the parameters needed to correctly slice the data.
-This can happen in code, for example in value change event of the `input`.

 The example above was pretty simple, yet working.
 To enable you achieve full customization and more granular control over pagination, we suggest that you use the `igx-paginator` - a standalone paginator component, that already exposes all inputs/outputs that you may need.
 Just continue reading below.

 ## IgxPaginator component